We’ve moved to a new site! Please join us at governingchange.org – for all the latest news and resources on governing ecosystem change.

 - Marisa Mitchell, JCU PhD Candidate: Political economy of youth-led food system transformations

-Recently graduated PhD students include:
+Recently graduated PhD students and former postdoctoral researchers include:

-- Jessica Spijkers, JCU & Stockholm University PhD Graduate: Navigating international conflicts in the governance of shared stocks
+- Dr Jessica Spijkers, JCU & Stockholm University PhD Graduate: Navigating international conflicts in the governance of shared stocks

 We are always encouraging applications from exceptional PhD and postdoctoral scholars with backgrounds in human geography, political science, public policy, sociology, environmental humanities, citizenship studies and cognate disciplines.
 Areas of interest include: